doc4d/docs/docs/ViewPro/method-list.md

 #### Description

 The `VP SET DATA CONTEXT` command <!-- REF #_method_.VP SET DATA CONTEXT.Summary -->sets the data context of a sheet<!-- END REF -->.
-A data context is used to fill data automatically in sheet cells.
+A data context is used to automatically fill sheet cells with data.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.